-BUILDING 21ST CENTURY CITIES
+BUILDING MUNICIPAL POWER TO CREATE JUST, DEMOCRATIC & SUSTAINABLE 21ST CENTURY CITIES

 We hold urban congresses in different cities so that stakeholders can share models and strategies for organizing in their city.
-RTTC member groups are building a dynamic municipal front with the involvement of social justice organizations, environmental groups, research think tanks, and labor to create a sustainable 21st century city.
+RTC member groups are building a dynamic municipal front with the involvement of social justice organizations, environmental groups, research think tanks, and labor to create a sustainable 21st century city.
 Our goal is to build a city where tenants, homeowners, youth, women, workers, citizens and immigrants are respected and can meaningfully participate in a democratic process, shape the development plan for their city, live in a healthy environment, and have access to quality jobs and housing.
 The 21st Century Cities Campaign coordinates trans-local work groups, profiles member victories and experimentation to promote solutions to the economic crisis at the national level and shares organizing models and resources so that new member groups and allies can move this vision forward.

-Homes for All Campaign- Housing and Land
+Homes For All Campaign- Housing and Land

-Homes For All is a national campaign launched by Right to the City Alliance that aims to protect, defend, and expand housing that is truly affordable and dignified for low-income and very low-income communities by engaging those most directly impacted by this crisis through local and national organizing, winning strong local policies that protect renters and homeowners, supporting efforts at building models for truly affordable community-controlled housing and shifting the national debate on housing.
+Homes For All is a national campaign launched by Right To The City Alliance that aims to protect, defend, and expand housing that is truly affordable and dignified for low-income and very low-income communities by engaging those most directly impacted by this crisis through local and national organizing, winning strong local policies that protect renters and homeowners, supporting efforts at building models for truly affordable community-controlled housing and shifting the national debate on housing.
 We believe that housing is a human right not a commodity.

 Renter’s Rights Team, Our Homes, Our Land Initiative, Rental Speculation Team, Communications, Political Education, Fannie Freddie Fighters and #NOW WATT campaign

-For more information on building 21st century cities, housing and foreclosure organizing, transformative demands and RTC urban strategies process contact Tony firstname.lastname@example.org or go to www.homesforall.org
+For more information on building 21st century cities, housing and foreclosure organizing, transformative demands and RTC urban strategies process contact Tony at firstname.lastname@example.org or go to www.homesforall.org

 Research and Policy Committee